Ensuring Your Motorcycle is Road Safe

 Finally, check your fluids!
 Fluid levels like brake, coolant, transmission, and clutch fluids can change over time.
 Set yourself up for success by ensuring these are all full before you bring your motorcycle out for the season.
 While you’re at it, check for any parts that could have become rusty over time, and tend to them.

 Once you’re ready to hit the road, contact your insurance provider to ensure you are adequately covered for the season.
-If anything has changed since your last policy, such as your home address or purpose of insuring your motorcycle, let your instance agent know so that it can be reflected on your policy.
+If anything has changed since your last policy, such as your home address or purpose of insuring your motorcycle, let your insurance broker know so that it can be reflected on your policy.

 Before you head out on the road, read up on some motorcycle safety tips!
 Some of our top recommended tips are: